davmac314/dinit/doc/linux/DINIT-AS-INIT.md

   recognized before they are configured.
 With Dinit, the simplest approach is to wait until udev "settles" (via "udevadm settle") before attempting mounts and network configuration etc.
-- Dinit doesn't do socket activation (yet).
+- Dinit doesn't do full socket activation (yet).
 What it can do is pre-open a socket while it launches a daemon, which probably improves boot times a little but potentially still results in more daemons getting started than is strictly necessary.